guyujie98/mhr-gcn/README.md

 ```
 pip install -r requirements.txt
 ```

-# Run codes
+## Under Graph Structure Attacks (GSAs)
 '--runs 10' means that we repeat 10 times

-## Under Graph Structure Attacks (GSAs)
 On different datasets: epochs 201 for cora and citeseer and  301 for pubmed.
 You can report our results tuning the '--ptb_rate'
 perturbation rate of meta in [0.05,0.1,0.15,0.2,0.25]